bromigos-org/.github/profile/README.md

 ## Welcome Bromigo

 We are on a mission to create a Multimedia Interactive Franchise.
-Here you can see our public roadmaps and phases that can be changed any time and you will see the updates live here.
+Here you can see our public roadmaps and phases that are subject to change any time and you will see the updates live here.

 ```mermaid
 gantt